bm4cs/bencode.io/content/posts/2025-06-20-trading-cheatsheet.md

 **Entering**:

-If you have reached this point, all rules have checked out.
+If you have reached this point, all prior rules must have checked out.

+1. In the _Options Calculator_ label the strategy to help track it `ANZ COST 0.45 PROFIT (1.2X) 34.80 0.54 LOSS (0.8X) 33.60 0.36`
-1. Buy options between 3-4pm, unless its the second day of move.
+2. Buy options between 1500-1600 (typically lowest cost in the day), unless its the second day of move.

 **Exiting**: